Candy374/pagev3/README.md

-# Demo of Grommet Font End Framework
+# Demo of Grommet Font End Frameworks

 This project is built by React and Redux framework.